 THE USER EXPERIENCE MATTERS

-User experience (UX) is a critical factor in SEO success.
-It encompasses the design, layout, navigation, and overall usability of your website.
-Even if your content is well-optimised, a poorly designed website with a confusing layout can drive users away and lead to a high bounce rate.
-A high bounce rate signals to search engines that your content may not be as relevant or helpful as expected, which can negatively impact your rankings.
+User experience (UX) covers the look & feel and overall usability of your site.
+Even if your content is well-optimised, a poorly designed website with a complicated layout can scare users off and lead to a high bounce rate.
+This signals to search engines that your content may not be as relevant or helpful as expected, which will negatively impact your rankings.

 YOU NEED TO TRUST YOUR SEO TEAM